Savjee/savjee.be/src/site/posts/2025/2025-02-12-how-i-wrote-and-illustrated-a-childrens-book-using-ai.md

 I've always wanted to write a book.
 It's been on my bucket list for several years, but I never got around to it.
 Last summer I had a revelation: my kids love being read to, so why don't I write a story for them?

+Since [building a YouTube spam filter with TensorFlow]({% link collections.posts, "2021-07-06-filtering-spam-on-youtube-with-tensorflow-and-ai.md" %}), I've been fascinated by how AI can solve creative and practical problems.
+This project was the perfect chance to push that even further.

 Here's how I approached writing a children's book and how I used AI to illustrate it.
 <!--more-->